TerminalAddict/mxcentral-for-iRedmail/INSTALL.md

 ## Create Server `.env` and App Key

-On the mail server, create the server-local `.env` file.
+For a new installation, create the server-local `.env` file on the mail server.
 Deployment deliberately does not overwrite it unless `SERVER_ENV_FILE` names an explicit local profile.
-Generate the key before making the file read-only to PHP:
+Generate the key before making the file read-only to
+PHP:

 ```sh
 cd /opt/www/mxcentral-for-iRedmail